By Erin O'Donnell

 And how I feel about my body ALWAYS affects how much I eat.
 ALWAYS.

 Shelley sums it up perfectly.
-She says to all of our clients, "You must first believe and know you are a beautiful woman.
+She says to all of her clients, "You must first believe and know you are a beautiful woman.
 This will affect your behavior with food.
 Because a beautiful woman wouldn't sit on the couch eating a bag of Doritos, trying to make herself feel better."

 Everyday, I have to chose what I want to feel about myself.
 I've decided that I hate feeling bad and I really like feeling good.
 So I tell myself things that make me feel good, and my actions always follow suit.